 Students admitted to the program at Texas Tech University enroll at TTU for all courses, whether they are taught at TTU or by a participating university.
-All courses will have a common price of $485* per credit hour ($1,395 per 3-hour course effective Fall, 201).
+All courses will have a common price of $565 per credit hour for graduate courses and $405 per credit hour for undergraduate courses*.
 There is no in-state or out-of-state tuition.
 This price will cover all course costs except textbook or course packet purchases.

 *Common tuition rate set by Great Plains IDEA Board of Directors in connection and cooperation with participating institutions.

-Students enroll for all courses through their home institution.
-This means students will have only one enrollment process to complete and one check to write.
-All coursework completed will immediately be recorded on your Texas Tech University transcript.
-Financial aid may also be easier to secure.
+Students enroll for all courses through their home institution by contacting the Great Plains IDEA Coordinator.
+Students will have only one enrollment process to complete and one check to write.
+All coursework completed will be recorded on your home institution's transcript.

 Courses are taught online using a course management system accessed through your web browser.
-Some courses have supplemental materials on videos or CDs and others may require phone conferencing.
-Interactivity between students and professor is through e-mail, phone conferencing and the Internet classroom.
+Some courses have supplemental materials on videos or CDs and others may require telephone conferencing.

-Textbooks and supplemental materials are required for each course and are the responsibility of the students.
-Approximate cost is $75-130 per course.
+As is true for other courses, textbooks and supplemental materials required for each course are the responsibility of the students.